EBZebra/docs/edge/source/guide/OndeviceConfig.md

 **To activate your EB app's start page, enter the URL in the Value field of the StartPage parameter**, as highlighted above, but **do not apply the changes yet**.

-Unless you're done with settings, we don't want to apply changes because the next time the app is launched, it will display its intended start page and remove access to the Settings panel.
-So we must first enable another way to get to it, and that's with the SettingsButtonEnable paramter.
+Applying changes immediately will display its intended start page and remove access to the Settings panel the next time the app is launched.
+If access to settings is still desired, you must enable it with the SettingsButtonEnable paramter.

-**Set the SettingsButtonEnabled parameter to Enabled**.
+**Set the SettingsButtonEnabled parameter to 'Enabled'** as in the screen below.
 This will cause a Settings button to appear in the UI at all times.
-Notice from the next two fields that a password also can be applied to the Settings panel, if desired.
+Notice also in the screen that the field that follows enables a password to be applied to the Settings panel, if desired.

 ![img](images/OndeviceConfig/On-device_config_03.png)

-**Press Apply to update the Config.xml file with the new settings**.
+**Press 'Apply' to update the Config.xml file with the new settings**.
 A screen like the one below will be displayed.
 Restart the app to activate the changes.

 ![img](images/OndeviceConfig/On-device_config_04.png)

-Next time the app is restarted, a Settings button will appear in the UI like the one in the red box below.
+Next time the app launches, a Settings button will appear in the UI like the one in the red box below.

 ![img](images/OndeviceConfig/On-device_config_05.png)